-Consider the flowsheet given below with 10 blocks.
+Consider the flowsheet given below (drawn using A+).
 A quick analysis of this flowsheet using the method of Sargent and Westerberg shows that all blocks, B1 through B10, form an irreducible group.
 You don't need to carry out this analysis.

-Find the minimum number of tear streams and their locations in this irreducible group by B & M method.
-Also write down a complete calculation sequence.
+Find the minimum number of tear streams and their locations in this irreducible group by Barkley & Motard method.
+Also write down a complete calculation order for this flowsheet.